tlids/tlids.github.io/_posts/2014-3-3-Hello-World.md

 We also compared the number of riderships throughout the week for the 10 target stations in the graph below.
 Consistent with previous finding, these stations are also more popular on Wednesday.

 ![an image alt text]({{ site.baseurl }}/images/target station week graph.png "an image title")

+Finally, we concluded that our client WTWY should focus their marketing efforts on Wednesday in June at the 10 stations shown below.

 ![an image alt text]({{ site.baseurl }}/images/final rec.png "an image title")